nh-server/switch-guide/docs/user_guide/sysnand/sending_payload.md

 !!! tip ""
     - The latest release of <a href="https://github.com/MenosGrante/Rekado/releases" target="_blank">Rekado</a>
         - You will need to enable Unknown Sources in your device settings to install this
-    - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
     - A USB-C cable
         - If your device has a USB-C port, you may use a C-C cable
         - If your device only has a Micro USB port, you will need a USB OTG adapter and a USB A-C cable
             - This **will not work** on every phone!

+    Payloads you'll need for this guide:

+    - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
+    - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>

+Optionally, you can launch it from a chromium based browser by going to the site https://webcfw.sdsetup.com/ and following the same instructions as Chromebook users would follow (you can find this below).

 ### Instructions

 !!! tip ""
-    1. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file to a location on your phone
+    1. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file to a location on your phone.
-    - A tool such as Amaze File Manager can do this
+        - A tool such as Amaze File Manager can do this.
-    2. Launch Rekado on your phone
+    2. Launch Rekado on your phone.
-    3. Navigate to `Payloads`, then press the `+` button at the bottom right
+    3. Navigate to `Payloads`, then press the `+` button at the bottom right.
-    4. Navigate to your hekate_ctcaer `.bin` file, and tap it to add it to Rekado's menu
+    4. Navigate to your hekate_ctcaer `.bin` file and tap it to add it to Rekado's menu.
-    5. **Optional, but recommended**: Navigate to Rekado's settings and enable `Hide bundled`
+    5. **Optional, but recommended**: Navigate to Rekado's settings and enable `Hide bundled`.
-    6. Connect your Switch in RCM to your phone using the USB cable
+    6. Connect your Switch in RCM to your phone using the USB cable.
-    7. If prompted, grant Rekado access to the Switch
+    7. If prompted, grant Rekado access to the Switch.
-    8. Select your hekate_ctcaer `.bin` file in the dialog that pops up
+    8. Select your payload `.bin` file in the dialog that pops up.
+        - The first time you read this page you should inject TegraExplorer.bin.

 &nbsp;